IRNAS/smartparks-rhino-tracker-firmware/README.md

  * `0xaa` - Sent the current settings
  * `0xab` - Triggers system reset
  * `0xde` - Resets LoraWAN stored settings in EEPROM and forces a re-join
- * `0x11` - Request the device GPS position log - last 100 positions if available, 5 per packet send one after the other
+ * `0x11` - Request the device GPS position log - 5 positions per packet, all available positions in sequence
  * `0xf1` - Clear GPS position log - use if necessary, but log simply stores last 100 positions and overwrites itself

 GPS commands are a separate option on port 91: